 - The City's Special Code Enforcement program continues to accomplish their goal of assisting 600 housing units each year in CDBG-eligible areas. - The City has assisted various public service agencies.
-While the number of public service programs assisted with CDBG funds has been reduced due to of decreased CDBG entitlement funds, the City continues to work towards its goals in providing quality and effective services youth, homeless, seniors, the disabled, and illiterate adults, as well as fair housing services funded through Administrative costs, to the Huntington Beach community. - The City had a goal to assist 400 persons through the provision of public facility improvements.
+While the number of public service programs assisted with CDBG funds has been reduced due to of decreased CDBG entitlement funds, the City continues to work towards its goals in providing quality and effective services to youth, homeless, seniors, the disabled, and illiterate adults, as well as fair housing services funded through Administrative costs, to the Huntington Beach community.

+- The City had a goal to assist 400 persons through the provision of public facility improvements.
 To that end, in 2015/16, the City funded the Oak View Class and Counseling Space Project which intended to provide additional classroom space for the afterschool recreation program operated at the Oak View Family Resource Center by Children's Bureau and the Boys and Girls Club of Greater Huntington Valley.
 Space was limited at this location and the additional classroom, office and meeting space was needed to accommodate various enrichment programs at the facility due to increased demand for services.
 The project scope of work was amended in FY 2016/17 to simply reconfigure the Family Resource Center, rather than providing additional space.
-The newly reconfigured space was completed in FY 2016/17 and eliminated the need for the remainder of the work.

-- City-funded infrastructure improvements included ADA improvements to Public Works Maintenance Zone 12 in FY 2015/16, Maintenance Zone 10 in FY 2016/17, and Maintenance Zone 1 in FY 2017/18.
+The newly reconfigured space was completed in FY 2016/17 and eliminated the need for the remainder of the work. - City-funded infrastructure improvements included ADA improvements to Public Works Maintenance Zone 12 in FY 2015/16, Maintenance Zone 10 in FY 2016/17, and Maintenance Zone 1 in FY 2017/18.
 The City also awarded \$500,000 in CDBG Revolving Loan Funds to various curb cuts citywide in FY 2017/18.
-The City has already reached its Consolidated Plan goal of assisting 1,224 persons in this category. - CDBG RLF funds in the amount of \$600,000 were authorized in 2017/18 for the Huntington Beach Youth Shelter Roof, Structural, and ADA Improvements.
+The City has already reached its Consolidated Plan goal of assisting 1,224 persons in this category, but will nonetheless, continue to fund infrastructure improvements in FY 2019/20. - CDBG RLF funds in the amount of \$600,000 were authorized in 2017/18 for the Huntington Beach Youth Shelter Roof, Structural, and ADA Improvements.
 The Youth Shelter project will benefit homeless youth which seek shelter and assistance through this facility.
-The project is currently underway.
+The project is currently underway. - In FY 2018/19, via substantial amendment, the City allocated \$223,607 in CDBG funds towards the Huntington Beach Navigation Center located at 15311 Pipeline Lane, Huntington Beach.
+The project included acquisition and tenant improvements of a public facility to be used as a 90-bed homeless shelter with case management services.